 The verifiers are independent third parties in relation to the manufacturer and his EPD and in terms of the LCA person or facility.
 The respective verifier is allocated the job by the IBU verification body.
 If the client does not agree with the decision of the IBU verification body with respect to the choice of verifier due to a suspected conflict of interest, the client may file a written objection to the verification body.
 The complaint should clearly state the alleged suspicion.
 Once the reasoned complaint is received, the verification body will suspend the verification contract to the verifier.
-If the review establishes that there is in fact a conflict of interest with the verifier, the verification process is continued.
+If the review establishes that there is in fact a conflict of interest with the verifier, the verification body can assign the job to a different verifier.
+Otherwise, there is usually no change in verifier and the verification process is continued.
 A complaint must be filed within five (5) working days after assignment of the verifier by the verification body.
 The work associated with verification is exclusively remunerated by the IBU verification body.

-12.6 ARBITRATION IN THE EVENT OF DISPUTES BETWEEN THE VERIFICATION BODY OR AN EXTERNAL VERIFIER AND THE CLIENT complexity.
+12.6 ARBITRATION IN THE EVENT OF DISPUTES BETWEEN THE VERIFICATION BODY OR AN EXTERNAL VERIFIER AND THE CLIENT

+If a client objects to the decision of an independent verifier or if he directs his objection to the IBU verification body, the SVR is integrated by Institut für Bauen und Umwelt e.V. to clarify the matter depending on its complexity.
 If the final decision on the objection or complaint by Institut für Bauen und Umwelt e.V. is not acceptable for the person raising the objection or complaint or if no agreement is reached, the person raising the objection or complaint shall be entitled to take legal action.